Top 10 Things To Do with Children In NYCPublished: August 5th, 2014

 5) Next, be sure to visit the American Girl store only a few blocks up from the Build-a-Bear has everything a child could dream of for their doll collection.
 You also could enjoy a spot of tea and a scone with your doll after you bring your doll to the salon and have her hair styled.
 The American Girl dolls were originally aimed to teach different aspects of American History.
 There are also books that are geared towards children ages 8 and up that tell the story of a certain time period and “their life” in that time period.
 These dolls still have short stories attached to them.
 The store has tons of different dolls, clothing, accessories and even furniture to make them more comfortable!
 There are over 60 different dolls to choose from while purchasing them.
 There are many different hair and eye colors, skin complexion and features to make them more individualized.

 7) A trip to NYC is not complete without seeing a Broadway show and introducing your little ones to the love of theater is a great gift.
-Among the most popular family friendly Broadway shows right now are The Lion King, Newsies, Aladdin, Cinderella and Wicked.
-However, our favorite at the Library Hotel Collection is of course, Matilda, because it is about a young girl who loves to read!
+Among the most popular family friendly Broadway shows right now are The Lion King, Aladdin, Anastasia, Cinderella and Wicked.
 Shows generally run about 2 ½ hours and have an intermission of 15 minutes.
 Many Tuesday night performances start early, to help parents get their children to bed earlier.
 Tickets to any Broadway show can be arranged through the concierge of each hotel.

 8) A trip to NYC would not be complete without venturing out to explore other neighborhoods as well.
 Hop on the 2 or 3 train to Brooklyn Botanical Garden and explore nature with their Family Workshops and Walks or just explore the gardens and collections on your own.
 Afterwards, take the 2 or 3 to Clark Street.
 Stroll the streets of Brooklyn to the water edge and fall in love with the views of Lower Manhattan, Manhattan Bridge and Brooklyn Bridge from the docks.